-Pressure cookers are remarkable safe!
+Pressure cookers are remarkably safe!
 They have several different fail safe mechanisms and safety checks in place to make sure your kitchen doesn’t turn into a crater!
 The lid locks into place and the pot will not fuction for pressure cooking without.

 What is an Electronic Pressure Cooker (EPC) or Instant Pot?